-As part of the MZES Open Social Science Conference 2019, the MZES and BITSS will hold a BITSS Research Transparency and Reproducibility Workshop in Mannheim, Germany on 27 January 2019 (MZES, A5, 6, Building A, Room 230/231).
+As part of the MZES Open Social Science Conference 2019, the MZES and BITSS will hold a BITSS Research Transparency and Reproducibility Workshop in Mannheim, Germany on 27 January 2019.

 The full-day workshop will provide participants with an overview of some of the most important and effective tools and best practices for transparent and reproducible social science research.
 The curriculum has been developed and will be delivered by academic leaders in the open science movement, with a focus on hands-on skills building.
 Topics covered in the workshop include: Pre-registration and pre-analysis plans, dynamic documents for research publication, reproducible workflows including data-coding strategies and version control as well as data management and de-identification for open data.
 Participants are encouraged to bring their own ideas for applications based on their own interests to seek support and feedback from instructors and other attendees.

 Based at the University of California, Berkeley, the Berkeley Initiative for Transparency in the Social Sciences (BITSS) works to strengthen the integrity of social science research and evidence used for policy-making.
 The initiative aims to enhance the practices of economists, psychologists, political scientists, and other social scientists in ways that promote research transparency, reproducibility, and openness.

 The workshop is designed for researchers across the social sciences spectrum, with particular emphasis on communication, political science, and sociology.
 We expect participants to be: (i) current Masters and PhD students, (ii) postdocs, (iii) junior faculty, (iv) research staff, (v) librarians and data stewards, or (vi) journal editors, research funders, and research managers in the social sciences curious about the implications of transparency and reproducibility for their work.